 - Saturday 19th September - Friends' Annual Dinner

 We will return to Wroxham Barns Restaurant following our very successful 2014 dinner there.
 This event is open to Friends and their guests only, and menu and booking details will appear in the Gaff Line newsletter.
-The after dinner speaker and topic are to be confirmed.
+The after dinner talk will be on Ardea, kindly provided by Peter Bower.
 We hope to once again offer sailings in the afternoon before the dinner, and again will advise our Friends via the newsletter.